chloe-m-c/CCS2026_Models/README.md

-Source code for the Chloe protocol model checker, and models for the case studies for the CCS2026 submission.
+Source code for the Protocol Model Checker **Chloe**, and models for the case studies for the CCS2026 submission.